wp-plugins/shopp-minimum-order-amount/readme.txt

 == Installation ==

 Installation is pretty straightforward.

 1. Upload the `shopp-minimum-order` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Set your minimum order amounts on the Setup > Minimum Order page.
+1. Set your minimum order amounts on the Setup > Minimum Order page.a
 1. Alternatively, in the product editor there’s a box in the right sidebar which allows you to set a minimum quantity.

 == Frequently Asked Questions ==

 = Will this plugin work in earlier versions of Shopp? =

 Nope!
 This plugin uses the Shopp API from version 1.3 (and later).
 It *may* work in earlier versions, but it hasn't been tested.

 == Screenshots ==